tjayr/zeebe-cdk-constructs/README.md

 * 1 Zeebe gateway in a public subnet (Public IP4)
 * ECS Cluster
 * Each Zeebe node is configured as a Fargate service
+* Each Zeebe Fargate task is assigned 0.5 cpu and 1024 memory
 * Cloud Map for internal DNS _zeebe-cluster.net_
 * EFS with mount points for Zeebe data storage